den-is/ansible-collection-tools/README.md

   - Require manual installation
   - Have outdated versions in OS-native package repositories
   - Are completely missing from package repositories
-- Most tools are installed by default into `/usr/local/bin`, but can also be installed into `~/.local/bin` or any custom location
+- **Sudo/become=true** privileges are required by default to install tools in `/usr/local/bin` or other system-wide locations.
+  - Installing in user directories does not require elevated privileges.
+For example, for Windows WSL install tools in `~/.local/bin` without `sudo/become`
-- Some roles require a `sudo|become` password, especially when deploying globally or when system packages are required
+  - Some roles strictly require elevated privileges, because of:
-  - Other roles do not require `sudo`, particularly when deploying into local/user directories
+    - installing packages via package manager
+    - adding repositories
+    - editing system files
+    - managing system services
-- This collection is particularly useful and tested for Linux x86_64 and arm64 hosts
+- This collection is particularly useful and tested for **Linux x86_64** and **arm64** hosts.
-  - MacOS deployments are supported by not extensively tested.
-First method to deploy on MacOS is `Homebrew`, then plain `binaries` can be deployed too if you indicate proper paths.
+  - MacOS deployments are supported, but not extensively tested.
+    - You can deploy tools from archives/binaries as on a Linux host
+    - Or choose to do a Homebrew deployment.
+TBH, in case of Homebrew deploys - you don't need to use this collection.
+Just create a task(s) yourself.
-  - Microsoft Windows is unsupported
+  - Microsoft Windows is unsupported - Windows WSL works just fine as a usual Linux environment
 - 99% of the roles in this collection perform only binary downloads and deployments:
   - Extra configuration, rc files, dotfiles, etc. are handled outside of these roles using dedicated tasks or playbooks